Dmumladz3/Epam-course-module1/modules/Multithreading and Concurrency/Practice_content.md

 ...
 ```
 Where `LOCK` is class Object (for example: Object LOCK = new Object()).
-The second one condition for the keyword `synchronized` is a way to use with method:
+The second one condition for the keyword `synchronized` is a way to use with case:
 ```
 ...
     public int counter;